Dalvany/dalvany-image-panel/README.md

 - Transition : which transition animation to use
 - Transition duration : how long the transition will take (in milliseconds).
 Can't be `0`.
 - Pause on hover : when enabled, if the mouse is over an image, the slideshow will pause.
+- Infinite : when enabled, slideshow continues from start when finished

 ## Image tooltip options